Cisco-Kosha/discord-connector/README.md

 Discord is a social platform that enables you to communicate via voice, video, or chat—and to share files and media—in public or private communities called "guilds" (or "servers").

-Using the Kosha Discord connector, you can perform REST API operations such as reading, modifying, adding, or deleting data from your Discord servers.
+The Kosha Discord connector enables you to perform REST API operations such as reading, modifying, adding, or deleting data from your Discord servers.

-Using the Discord API, your Kosha workflow or application can directly access the Discord platform to:
+Using the Discord API, your Kosha workflow or custom application can directly access the Discord platform to:

 * Interact with channels
 * Manage channel messages
 * Mange guilds

-Discord's API is based on two core layers, a HTTPS/REST API for general operations and a persistent secure WebSocket connection for sending and subscribing to real-time events.
-The Discord API is most commonly used to provide services, or access to a platform, through the OAuth2 API.

 ## Useful Actions